baudmusic/radikall/README.md

 ## Overview

-Radikall is a cross-platform radio client covering all Japanese stations across Radiko's official 47 prefectures, with no location lock and no IP lock — listen from anywhere in the world with a network connection.
+Radikall is a cross-platform radio client covering all Japanese stations across Radiko's official 47 prefectures, with full station browsing and playback support — listen from anywhere in the world with a network connection.

 It features smooth station browsing, now-playing details, weekly schedules, tray playback controls on Windows, and a multi-language settings system across Windows and Android.